Golden Dawn member Theodosia Moore Durand: her family, general introduction to her as an artist

 Theodosia Durand is poorly and often inaccurately covered in those dictionaries of artists that even have an entry for her.
 And there just doesn’t seem to be enough of the usual information around for me to put together a list of artworks by Theodosia, with dates, where originally exhibited and where they are now; which is what I’ve done with the other GD members who were artists.
 There’s not even enough for me to do more than a sketch of where Theodosia learned her trade as an artist, what kind of work she produced, and what styles she worked in over a professional life spanning 1890 or thereabouts to the late 1930s at least.

-LAUGHABLY SHORT LIST OF WORKS KNOWN TO ME THAT ARE OR MAY BE BY THEODOSIA MOORE DURAND
+LAUGHABLY SHORT LIST OF WORKS KNOWN TO ME THAT ARE OR MAY

 December 1890 Peace on Earth